-- (a) An employee who works more than five hours will be entitled to an unpaid meal break of between 30 and 60 minutes in excess of five hours will be entitled to a unpaid meal break of not less than 30 minutes and not more than 60 minutes duration, to be taken at a mutually agreed time after commencing work. - (b) If an employee is required to remain available to attend to duty or is on duty during their meal break, the employee will be paid at overtime rates for all time worked from the commencement of that meal break until such time that a meal break free from duty is taken by the employee or the employee's shift ends (whichever occurs first). - (c) The time worked until the meal break is taken will be counted as an employee's ordinary time.
+- (a) An employee who works in excess of five hours will be entitled to an unpaid meal break of not less than 30 minutes and not more than 60 minutes duration, to be taken at a mutually agreed time after commencing work. - (b) If an employee is required to remain available to attend to duty or is on duty during their meal break, the employee will be paid at overtime rates for all time worked from the commencement of that meal break until such time that a meal break free from duty is taken by the employee or the employee's shift ends (whichever occurs first). - (c) The time worked until the meal break is taken will be counted as an employee's ordinary time.